ufowam/pairit/README.md

 ##The Pitch

-After the 24 hour sprint had passed each team had to do a 2 minute pitch to the 12 judges.
+After the 24 hour sprint had passed each team had to do a 2 minute pitch to 12 judges.
 To think, we worked hard for 24 hours and they only gave us 2 minutes!
 The pressure was on to deliver the idea of PairIT and show off full use case for our app in this small window of time.
 I was chosen to be the speaker for our team, while Warren would be on the computer demonstrating what I was talking about and Surya would answer any questions from the Judges after the demo.